JetBrains/guide/site/python/tutorials/intro-aws/setup/index.md

 # AWS CLI

-Let's start first by downloading the AWS Command-Line Interface from `aws.amazon.com/cli`.
+Let's start first by downloading the AWS [Command-Line Interface](https://aws.amazon.com/cli).
 As I am using a Windows machine, I will download the 64-bit installer.
 You can follow the same website if you are using Mac or Linux.

 ![AWS CLI](aws_cli.png)